Peter-Hebden-NCL/forgotten-nights/README.md

 ### Attribution

 This code repository is part of the PhD thesis 'Poetry in Digital Media' by Peter Hebden, Newcastle University 2021.
-This source code is shared under the Creative Commons Attribution-ShareAlike 4.0 International license (CC BY-SA 4.0).
-A copy of this license is viewable here: https://creativecommons.org/licenses/by-sa/4.0/legalcode.
+This source code is shared under the MIT License.
+A copy of the license is included in the root folder of this project.